GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_ProgManual/intro.rst

 Introduction
 ************

-This document is version 2.0 (beta) of the Recipe System Programmer's Manual.
+This document is the Recipe System Programmer's Manual, which covers version 2.0 (beta) of the *gemini_python* Recipe System.
+This document presents detailed information and discussion about the programmatic interfaces on the system's underlying classes, ``RecipeMapper`` and ``PrimitiveMapper``.
+This document describes usage of the Recipe System's application programming interface (API).

-Primarily, this document presents detailed information and discussion regarding the Recipe System and the programmatic interfaces on the underlying classes, ``RecipeMapper`` and ``PrimitiveMapper``.
+Subsequent to this introduction, this document provides a high-level overview of the Recipe System (:ref:`Chapter 2, Overview <overview>`), which is then followed by an introduction to the mapper classes in :ref:`Chapter 3, The Mappers <mapps>`.
+The document then presents the interfaces on the mapper classes and how to use them to retrieve the appropriate recipes and primitives.

-Subsequent to this introduction, this document provides a brief, high-level overview of the Recipe System (Chapter 2, :ref:`overview`), which is then followed by a detailed presentation of the above mentioned interfaces in Chapter 3, :ref:`interfaces`.
+This document provides instruction on how to write recipes the Recipe System can recognise and use, how one can interactively run a recipe, step by step, perform discovery on the data processed, and pass adjusted parameters to the next step of a recipe.

-This document will further describe usage of the Recipe System's application programming interface (API).
-Details and information about the ``astrodata`` package, the Recipe System, and/or the data processing involved in data reduction are beyond the scope of this document and will only be engaged when directly pertinent to the operations of the Recipe System.
+Details and information about the ``astrodata`` package and/or the data processing involved in data reduction are beyond the scope of this document and will only be engaged when directly pertinent to the operations of the Recipe System.

 Installation
 ============